Sometimes you can really hate on the things that happen in Pakistani dramas, right?

 While there will be the odd anomaly in the form of a Pakistani drama that restores your dwindling faith in television, at most you’ll find yourself watching a monotonous, painful loop of the same tropes over, and over, and over again.
 Our dramas have lost the essence they once held, from the glorious days of ‘Zindagi Gulzar Hai’ and ‘Dastaan,’ where they simmered in essence, hope and a beholding beauty.

-These days, Pakistani television has lost most credibility, with plotlines recycled, reused with the same few themes.
+These days it’s really easy to hate on Pakistani dramas, with plot lines recycled, reused with the same few themes.

 Not only have they become uninteresting, but they’ve also become both crass and dull.
 While we must commend the few that bravely address societal taboos, they barely scratch the surface of them and simply take the easy way out – by merely ‘highlighting’ them (take ‘Ranjha Ranjha Kardi’ for example, when it was criticized for normalizing marital rape).

-We asked our ShowSha family what they disliked the most in our current dramas, and we got some fantastic responses that serve as a red flag about the fading future of our entertainment industry.
+We asked the audience what they disliked the most in our current dramas, and we got some fantastic responses that serve as a red flag about the fading future of our entertainment industry.